sindresorhus/eslint-plugin-unicorn/docs/rules/regex-shorthand.md

 Type: `boolean`\
 Default: `true`

-Disables optimizations that affects the sorting of characters.
+Disables optimizations that affects the sorting of character classes.